-My work has sold to collectors in many countries including USA, Canada, UK, Ireland, Italy, Spain, France, India, Hong Kong, New Zealand, Australia and Indonesia.
-I have been lucky enough to have lived in many of those countries including Hong Kong, The Philippines, Indonesia, India, England and Ireland and I feel that my influences come from all of those places.
+Marian Fannon Christian’s work is collected in many countries including USA, Canada, UK, Ireland, Italy, Spain, France, India, Hong Kong, New Zealand, Australia and Indonesia.
+She has lived in many of those countries including Hong Kong, The Philippines, Indonesia, India, England and Ireland and believes her influences come from all of those places.

-The most important thing for me in a work of art is a sense of movement, which is difficult to achieve when one is working on such a small scale.
-It is important for me never to lose sight of the whole piece when I am working in such microscopic detail.
-I have exhibited and sold my work throughout the world from New York to New Zealand.
+The most important thing for her in a work of art is a sense of movement, which is difficult to achieve when working on such a small scale.

 Email : firstname.lastname@example.org

 “There is a needling, obsessive quality to her work that keeps it from being anything so blah as “pretty”.
 These are forms that seem to spread virally to the edge of the page, landscapes are darkly distorted and her florals definitely aren’t the sort of thing you’d see on a sofa – unless it was a particularly cool one.
 There’s wonder and warning in them, an invitation to admire but to heed their wildness.”
 Kate Weir – Kensington and Chelsea Review

 “Marian’s work consistently showed that, even without realizing it, she had been absorbing all the cultures she had lived in Hong Kong, The Philippines, Indonesia and now India.
 With no conscious intentions whatsoever, aspects of these rich cultures could be seen in her countless works. ” Kreol Magazine

 “We can now look at your patient stitches, one after the other, tying secrets to poetry and colour to shape.”
 Benedetta Barzini